-For the year ended, the Company's ten (2021: eight) major customers collectively accounted for approximately 81% (2021: 75%) of its total trade receivables, of which four (2021: three) customer's balance has been credit-impaired at the reporting date.
+For the year ended, the Company's five (2022: ten) major customers collectively accounted for approximately 41% (2022: 81%) of its total trade receivables, of which two (2022: four) customer's balance has been credit-impaired at the reporting date.

-The Company assessed and estimated the forward-looking overlay adjustments on the historical credit loss rates taking into consideration the uncertainties in existing market conditions including the consideration of COVID-19 pandemic's impacts on the credit risk profile of customers.
+The Company assessed and estimated the forward-looking overlay adjustments on the historical credit loss rates taking into consideration the uncertainties in existing market conditions impacts on the credit risk profile of customers.
 The forward-looking overlay aims to reflect the differences in economic conditions during the period over which the historical loss data has been compiled, current conditions and the Company's expectations of the economic conditions that might affect recoverability of the Company's trade receivables and contract assets.